 There are two Stone Halls in the City Hall.
 The first hall is mainly used for wedding ceremonies and press conferences.
 A magnificent tapestry depicting the reconstruction of the city after 1945, the coat of arms of the city of Vienna, and a painting of Vienna from the 19th century make this hall a perfect place for such events.
 The second Stone Hall is located next to the Hall of Coats of Arms and is mostly used for weddings.

 The rooms adjacent to the large event hall are the buffet rooms.
 Originally, they were intended for events for the nobility, but they were converted into music and buffet rooms (hence their name).
 Today, the North Buffet Room serves as a conference room.
-Its walls are covered with silk fabrics, magnificent chandeliers hang from the ceiling, and the ceiling is made of beautifully decorated wood.
-The South Buffet Room is now used as the mayor’s office.
+Silk fabrics cover its walls, magnificent chandeliers hang from the ceiling, and beautifully decorated wood forms the ceiling.
+The mayor now uses the South Buffet Room as his office.

 Halls of Coats of Arms (Wappensäle)